timothylyub/GolgothaMC-Docs/ProPresenter.md

 ### Option #3: Importing From PowerPoint (pptx)
 1. Acquire a PowerPoint (.pptx) file.
 Convert other formats (e.g., Google Slides, Keynote) to .pptx.
 2. Use a terminal command to convert the .pptx file into a .txt file.
 It should output in a ProPresenter ready format.
-3. Review the converted text, adjusting titles and group names for accuracy.
+3. Review and tweak the text file to ensure correct title and grouping.
 Valid group names include: Verse, Verse (1-6), Chorus, Chorus (1-4), Bridge, Bridge (1-3), Pre-Chorus, Tag, Intro, Outro, Interlude, Vamp, Turnaround.
-4. Follow the steps in Option #2 for importing from a .txt file.
+4. Follow the text file import process outlined in Method 2.

 ## Editing and Arranging Songs

 ### Song Structure
-- Include every verse and variation in the master arrangement, considering translations.
+- The master arrangement should encompass every verse and chorus variation, including translations
 - Repeating sections (chorus, bridge) should appear only once in the master version.
 - Create a `Main` arrangement where all repeated sections are correctly placed.
+- To split slides correctly the second split slide should have no label deliberatly assigned to it so that both slides appear as one component in the arrangments.
-- Any slide exceeding 4 lines should be divided into two connected slides.
+- Any slide exceeding 4 lines should be divided into two slides next to each other so that the group of the second split part is inhierted from the first part of the split slide.

+    ```
+    Original Slide:
+    Chorus- "This is a part of the chorus that is 4 lines long, This is a part of that is also 4 lines long"

+    New Slide:
+    Slide 1 Chorus - "This is a part of the chorus that is 4 lines long"
+    Slide 2 Chorus  "This is a part of that is also 4 lines long"   (This slide should have no group assigned)
+    ```
+- Create separate slides for repeated sections within a verse or chorus.

+    ```
+    Original Slide:
+    Chorus - "This ia the text from a chorus and is sang once.
+But this part is sang twice"

+    New Slide:
+    Slide 1 Chorus - "This ia the text from a chorus and is sang once, But this part is sang twice"
+    Slide 2 Chorus - "But this part is sang twice"   (This slide should have no group assigned)
+    ```

 #### Main Arrangement Details
-- Arrange verses and choruses to mirror the original song's sequence.
+- Follow the original song's structure when arranging verses and choruses in the `main` arrangement.
-- The `Main` arrangement should only include verses typically sung.
-- Exclude uncommon variations from the `Main` arrangement; create specific arrangements for them (e.g., `w/English`, `w/Russian`).
+- Form specific arrangements for uncommon song variations, like `w/English` or `w/Russian`.
 - Repeat any verses or choruses in the arrangement if they are repeated in the song.
-So if chorus repeats there should be two choruses nest to each pther in the arragement
+So if a chorus repeats there should be two choruses next to each other in the arragement.
-- Create separate slides for repeated sections within a verse or chorus.

-#### Arrangement Naming Scheme
+#### Guidelines for Naming Arrangements
-- `Master`: The comprehensive version containing all unique elements of the song.
+- `Master`: A comprehensive version with all the song's unique components.
-- `Main`: An arrangement closely resembling the original song, typically used.
+- `Main`: The main composition that mirrors the original song structure.
-- `w/Russian`: An English arrangement with Russian elements.
+- `w/Russian`: An English song with Russian inclusions.
-- `w/English`: A Russian arrangement with English elements.
+- `w/English`: A Russian song with English inclusions.

-### Example Arrangements
+### Sample Song Arrangements

-#### Simple Song
+#### Simple Composition
 - **Master**: `Verse 1 | Chorus | Verse 2 | Verse 3`
 - **Main**: `Verse 1 | Chorus | Verse 2 | Chorus | Verse 3 | Chorus`

-#### Simple Song With Chorus Reapeat
+#### Composition With Chorus Reapeat
 - **Master**: `Verse 1 | Chorus | Verse 2 | Verse 3`
 - **Main**: `Verse 1 | Chorus | Chorus | Verse 2 | Chorus | Chorus | Verse 3 | Chorus | Chorus`

-#### Song With Bridge
+#### Composition with a Bridge
 - **Master**: `Verse 1 | Chorus | Verse 2 | Verse 3 | Bridge`
 - **Main**: `Verse 1 | Chorus | Verse 2 | Chorus | Verse 3 | Chorus | Bridge | Chorus`

-#### English Song w/Russian
+#### English Composition w/Russian
 - **Master**:`Verse 1 | Verse 1(Russian Version) | Chorus | Chorus(Russian) | Verse 2 | Verse 2(Russian)`
 - **Main**:`Verse 1 | Chorus | Verse 2 | Chorus`
 - **w/Russian**:`Verse 1 | Chorus | Verse 2 | Chorus | Verse 2(Russian) | Chorus(Russian)`